jonhoo/thesquareplanet.com/_posts/2016-03-16-instructors-guide-to-raft.md

 implemented by Multi-Paxos, and instead use simple multi-round Paxos agreement for each value in the log, you get a design that seems to us to be simpler than both Raft and current practice for Paxos-derived RSM.

 We don't know how to do that starting with Raft.
-This is because Raft has a fair amount of sophistication and optimization melded into its core protocol, and it is not clear how to cleanly separate them out.
+This is because Raft has a fair amount of sophistication and optimization build into its core protocol, and it is not clear how to cleanly separate them out.
+The Raft paper does a good job of separately describing each of the protocol's main components, which helps gradually build the students' understanding of Raft at a high level, but this decomposition does not easily translate into strict isolation in the implementation.

 ### What happened when we switched to Raft?